axelzwaans/Bear-Ninja-Hunter/README.md

 **Colours**

-I want this game to look retro, stylish and vibrant so I'm using the following colours.
+To achieve a retro, stylish and vibrant look, I'm using the following colours.

 - #A8D0E6 is used for the background.
 - #F76C6C is used for the footer.
 - #F8E9A1 is used for the game outcome text.

-The rest of the text is plain black to keep the retro look.
+The rest of the text is plain black.

 # Features